-With its charming canals and laid-back rhythms, the city is a great place to explore on foot.
-In fact, Donna has already taken our boomer travel readers on a winter walking tour of the Jordaan District.
+With its charming canals and laid-back rhythms, Amsterdam is a great place to explore on foot.
+In fact, I’ve already taken our boomer travel readers on a winter walking tour of the Jordaan District.

 But there’s so much to see in Amsterdam that one walking tour simply isn’t enough.
-Guest contributor, Susan Guillory from The Unexplorer, takes us on a self guided Amsterdam walking tour filled with tips for how to best see the city on foot, or as the locals do, by bicycle.
+Guest contributor, Susan Guillory from The Unexplorer, takes us on an independent Amsterdam walking tour filled with tips for how to best see the city on foot, or as the locals do, by bicycle.

 Tips for a self-guided walking tour in Amsterdam